hacks-guide/Guide-WiiU/docs/user-guide/aroma/finalizing-setup.md

 ### Additional Homebrew Apps

+?> All Homebrew applications are loaded from the Wii U Menu on Aroma.

 - **SaveMii Mod WUT Port** is a homebrew app that lets you manage your Wii U and vWii save data.
 - **Bloopair** is an Aroma module that lets you wirelessly connect most popular Bluetooth capable controllers.
 See [this page](https://gbatemp.net/threads/bloopair-connect-controllers-from-other-consoles-natively.594289/) for more details.
 - The **Homebrew Appstore** lets you browse and download homebrew apps directly from your Wii U.